torvalamo/querist/README.md

 Return all rows found by executing the statement, or an empty array.

 The second (raw) version requires you to supply all parameters IN ORDER as separate arguments, since they have not been bound to an interface by `statement.bind`.
-Not also that the callback signature is not the same.
+Note also that the callback signature is not the same.

 #### interface.each(callback(row), [complete])
 #### statement.each([params...], [callback(err, row)}, [complete]])